FlareBot/FlareBot/SELF_HOSTING.md

 # Self Hosting
 By following this guide you agree to:
-* Not use our logos
+* Not to use our logos or names.
-* Only use the bot for private use
+* Only use the bot for private use.
-* Do not hog the support server
+* Not to use the support server as support for your version of the bot.
-* Claiming the source code of the bot
+* Not claim the source code of FlareBot as your own

 Self hosting is actually pretty easy.
 The software currently only supports UNIX-Like due to others not having sane methods of obtaining CPU stats through Java.
 The following requirements must be met: